bnerDY/ITEE-UQ/README.md

-####UQ-ITEE @The University of Queensland, Australia
+###UQ-ITEE @The University of Queensland, Australia
 =======

-Programming prototypes at University of Queensland from 2012 to 2014.
+Programming assignments at The University of Queensland from 2012 to 2014.